probe-rs/rtt-target/README.md

 ## Platform support

-To use the global `rprintln!` macro or the defmt implementation, a platform-specific [`critical-section`](https://github.com/rust-embedded/critical-section) implementation is needed for locking.
+A platform-specific [`critical-section`](https://github.com/rust-embedded/critical-section) implementation is needed to use this library.

 Output directly to a channel object with `write!` or the binary `write` method does not require locking and therefore does not need any platform-specific critical section.